Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation/com.unity.formats.fbx.md

 # Developer’s Guide

 As a developer you have access to the FBX Exporter from C# scripting.
-You can use the basic API for exporting Models with animation, Models only, or Animation only by providing a list of GameObjects.
+You can use the basic API by providing a list of GameObjects.

-You can call the FBX Exporter from C# using methods found in the `FbxExporters.Editor` and `FbxExporters.EditorTools` namespaces, for example:
+You can call the FBX Exporter from C# using methods found in the "UnityEditor.Formats.Fbx.Exporter" namespace, for example:

 ```
 using System.IO;
+using UnityEngine;
 using UnityEditor;
-using UnityEngine;

-using FbxExporters.Editor;
-using FbxExporters.EditorTools;
+using UnityEditor.Formats.Fbx.Exporter

-public static void ExportModelAndAnimation(Objects[] objects)
+public static void ExportGameObjects(Object[] objects)
 {
     string filePath = Path.Combine(Application.dataPath, "MyGame.fbx");
-    var options = new ExportModelSettingsSerialize ();

-    options.SetModelAnimIncludeOption(ExportSettings.Include.ModelAndAnim);

-    ModelExporter.ExportObjects(filePath, objects, options);
+    ModelExporter.ExportObjects(filePath, objects);
 }
 ```